Get a demo of Culture Amp

 How does Real Estate Europe compare?

-On the lower side, people in Real Estate Europe had much lower favorable scores than average in Service & Quality Focus, Learning & Development, and Social Connection.
+On the lower side, people in Real Estate Europe had much lower favorable scores than average in Feedback & Recognition, Social Connection, and Collaboration & Communication.

-The highest scoring question for Real Estate Europe had 89% of people agreeing that they are able to arrange time out from work when they need to (+2% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Real Estate Europe had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Management.

 How long do people stay?